 If you are using a combination resume, your professional experience should help support your skills section.

-For example, if you’re currently working an entry-level position in sales, your skills section might include soft skills such as “collaboration” and “communication”, and hard skills such as “SalesForce” and “data analytics tools.”
+For example, if you’re currently working in an entry-level position in sales, your skills section might include soft skills like "collaboration akills" and “communication skills", and hard skills like "SalesForce" and "data analytics tools".
 Your professional experience can elaborate on how these skills were learned and used to help employers get a better idea of your work habits and strengths.

 Educational history and experience varies in importance based on your professional experience.
 Adding this section may help to supplement resumes with little professional experience.